mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 Open the TextureFast texturing workflow and upload the UV-unwrapped model.
 Review the model in the browser before generating.

-The core workflow opens the full model locally for preview and UV handling.
-The selected generation feature may process derived inputs such as the UV layout, prompt, reference image, Base Color, or generated map data.
+TextureFast uses a privacy-first workflow: the full model stays local for preview and UV handling.
+Generation uses derived inputs such as the UV layout, prompt, reference image, Base Color, or generated map data required by the selected feature.

 ### 2. Prompt by design intent